D2KLab/kbq/README.md

 ## Architecture

-The package `KBQ` is composed of the following modules:
+The package `kbq` is composed of the following modules:

 - `metrics`, which contains the abstract class *metrics* and the concrete classess *completeness*, *consistency*,*hpersistency*, and *persistency*;
 - `sparql`, which ontains the script *queries* that extract summary statistics based on SPARQL queries;
 - `scheduler`, which contains the script *apiScheduler* that perform periodic scheduling tasks;
 - `rest`, which contains the scripts for quality assessment and validation rest apis;

 ## Instruction